 Trustees are able to attend appropriate training at the expense of the organisation to help them fulfil their Board role most effectively.
-This includes Safeguarding Adults, GDPR and Health & Safety.
-Members Briefings have been arranged on an ad-hoc basis on key topics.
+This includes Safeguarding Adults, GDPR, fraud awareness and Health & Safety.
+Members Briefings have been arranged on an ad-hoc basis on key topics, most recently this has included cyber security.
 During the Group external Governance Review, the effectiveness surveys and Non-Executive appraisal there is the opportunity for Trustees to identify any learning and development needs either for individuals or Committees as a collective.